luho91/bootdev-fellowship/README.md

 6. For obtaining the access token, currently only the first method is working
 ### Obtaining your access token
 There are three ways to obtain the token.
 1. If you have the Bootdev CLI installed and are logged in, there will be a `.bootdev.yaml` file in your home directory.
-This will hold an `access_token` (among other interesting things). bootdev-fellowship can try and read that file and get the token from there.
+This will hold an `access_token` (among other interesting things). bootdev-bannerlord can try and read that file and get the token from there.
 2. WIP: You can manually copy and paste a token.
 This is useful if something is wrong with the first option.
     1. You can find your access token (again) in your `.bootdev.yaml`.
     2. As a fallback, you can inspect a submit request in your browser (while being logged in) and read the `Authorization` header, it will start with `Bearer `.